masinag/ror-mariecurie-2016/lessons/05_rails_active_record_validations.md

 - remove_reference
 - rename_table

-TODO: Up-down methods, Running Migrations, Setup the Database, Reset, seed.rb
+The rake db:setup task will create the database, load the schema and initialize it with the seed data.

+The rake db:reset task will drop the database and set it up again.
+This is functionally equivalent to rake db:drop db:setup

-Hence, write down in your `db/seed.rb` file some Ruby instructions in order to create 200 Articles.
+Hence, write down in your `db/seed.rb` file some Ruby code in order to create 200 Articles.

 ~~~ruby
 200.times do |i|